SFR1981/foreign-exchange/README.md

  'whenever --update-crontab'

-To use the ExchangeRate class, require it in like this;
+To use the ExchangeRate class, require it in like this;<br/>
 require_relative './ExchangeRate/lib/exchange_rate'

 ## Changing the cron job